ImTimmy228/cs2-config/README.md

-# cs2-config
+# Repo for cs2 cfg files.
-repo for cs2 configs
+For fun and competitive